 - Physical Sensations

 CBT is based on the idea that these five areas are linked and affect each other.
-For example, what you think about a situation can often affect how you feel physically and emotionally, as well as what you do in response.
+For example, what you think about a situation can often affect how you feel physically and emotionally and what you do in response.

 In recent years, however, more and more people have been turning to online CBT services to help them manage their anxiety.

-Our team at Online Mental Health Reviews is your go-to source for information about Cognitive Behavioral Therapy for Anxiety.
+Our Online Mental Health Reviews team is your go-to source for information about Cognitive Behavioral Therapy for Anxiety.

 We provide reliable sources with links, draw from our extensive mental health experience, try services firsthand, and record our experiences with mental health products to provide the best advice possible.